top of page

 706084_547491375280119_1056375458_o.jpg

 Escuela Katitawa started as a private school because it did not received any funds from the government.
-It had up to 40 students enrolled.
+It had 40 students enrolled.

 Rufino Masaquiza was the first teacher.
 At the beginning, Rosa María combined her job and her enthusiasm for this project.
 She paid Rufino’s salary and she was a teacher too.
 Afterwards, Rosa María hired Luis Cholota as maintenance staff.

 Regarding the transportation mode, students were picked up by a camioneta.
-The school is located at the foothills of a small mountain and Rosa María organized this transport system for the students.
+The school is located at the foothill of a small mountain and Rosa María organized this transport system for the students.

 P1010249.JPG

-Rosa María created the volunteer program and the foundation SUMAK KAWSAY YACHAY (beautiful life with education) the same year, in 1997.
-The main purpose is the education of Salasaca’s children and the intercultural exchange with the volunteers.
+Rosa María created the volunteer program and the foundation SUMAK KAWSAY YACHAY (beautiful life with education) the same year, in 1996.
+The main purpose was the education of Salasaca’s children and the intercultural exchange with the volunteers.
 This purpose has been adapting to the changing times.
-Nowadays, volunteers teach to children and adults.
+Nowadays, volunteers teach to both children and adults.

 The volunteer program, that she created, was about helping to build, enlarge, renew and maintain Escuela Katitawa facilities.
 Volunteers were not teachers, but they helped in the English classes or they assited teachers.
 Rosa María provided the volunteers her house, Hostería Pachamama, so that they were living there.